henrycooney/DongerMod/README.md

   - The second role is the moderator role.
 This role must have one of the following names: `Mod`, `Mods`, `Moderator`, `Subgame             Moderator`, `Bot Moderator`
     If your moderators already have a role with one of those names assigned, you probably don't need to do anything at this point.

-  - The second role is the moderator role.
-This role must have one of the following names: `Subgame Admin`, `Admin`, `Bot Admin`
-    This role is mainly meant for the subgame host/streamer himself, as it permitts him to invite people from the queue.
+  - The third role is the admin role.
+This role must have one of the following names: `Subgame Admin`, `Admin`, `Bot Admin` This role is mainly meant for the subgame host/streamer himself, as it permitts him to invite people from the queue.